 - 7.37 In line with the guideline that only directly attributable costs should be disclosed as part of tables 4F/G, we ensured that we have captured those costs that are directly attributable to Major Projects identified, which has been capitalised (both primary and secondary costs such as Design and Procurement General "D&PG" overheads).
 This is also in line with the accounting treatment applied which is based on the provision of the accounting standards. - 7.38 In reference to the projects identified above, we then assessed the split of these costs relating to operating or capital expenditures.
-The accounting treatment has been considered and currently there is on-going discussions taking place, with the information given we are satisfied that these projects are treated as capex for FY22/23.
+The accounting treatment has been considered and currently there is on-going discussions taking place, with the information given we are satisfied that these projects are treated as capex for FY23/24.

-- 7.39 With the understanding of these projects obtained from the business and in compliance with RAGs (also in line with IFRS accounting standards), all costs spent in Year 3 of AMP7 were capitalised.
-This meant that there will be £nil cost that will be presented as operating expenditures for FY22/23 reporting in tables 4F and 4G. - 7.40 Having considered OFWAT guidance RAG 4.11, we should only be reporting as cumulative capex to those projects that have been completed in the reporting year it is clear that there are no major projects for AMP7 that were completed in year 3, therefore there are no values shown in the right-hand side of the table "Cumulative spend on completed projects".
-In future years where there are completed projects, these will be calculated and included in the tables.
+7.39 With the understanding of these projects obtained from the business and in compliance with RAGs (also in line with IFRS accounting standards), all costs spent in Year 3 of AMP7 were capitalised.
+This meant that there will be £nil cost that will be presented as operating expenditures for FY23/24 reporting in tables 4F and 4G.